-- f.
-SMEs are clearly a focus for most national governments of countries where PFIP is currently operating.
+- e.
+Digitization of G2P payments will also feed into agency banking volumes and should be a focus area for the subsequent phases of PFIP.
+There is also support and collaboration available in this space due to the work taken up by other development agencies such as IFC and can be leveraged to drive ecosystem level changes that will ultimately help drive better use cases for last mile consumers. - f.
+SMEs are clearly a focus for most national governments that PFIP engages with.
 SME guidelines/policies also focus primarily on agri value chains that primarily employ the low-income informal sector- the key outreach for PFIP projects.
 Hence, it would merit to enable SME financing as a key domain area under the subsequent phases of PFIP. - g.
-In spite of migration being a key feature defining the economies of various PICs, there is very little evidence of work being done to bolster remittance products- both at intra and inter country levels especially where seasonal workers are concerned.
-Insights gathered through FGDs show that recipients of remittances still travel large and inconvenient distances to access funds.50 - 5.
-Agency banking remains a highly debatable area in the PICs with no distinct model showcasing a sustainability in the long run.
+The remittance sector remains underserved in spite of migration being a key feature defining the economies of various PICs, both at intra and inter country levels especially where seasonal workers are a significant constituent of the demography.
+Insights gathered through FGDs show that recipients of remittances still travel large and inconvenient distances to access funds.52 - 5.
+Setting up agency banking for success: Agency banking remains a highly debatable area in the PICs with no distinct model showcasing a sustainability in the long run.
 However, it is also one of the few engagement channels that can help onboard low income, rural consumers on digital platforms using a human interface.
-IN spite of the model currently not yielding results, it is a necessary recourse.
+In spite of the model currently not yielding results, it is a necessary recourse.
 PFIP should focus on setting up this model for success especially by ensuring there is enough agility and use case in the forward, backward linkages wherein such agent networks are plugged in. - 6.
-Gender remains an area of great concern since PFIP Phase II clearly mentioned outreach to women as a key focus area in line with UNCDF's policy around addressing and human rights through all of its programmes.
+Bringing gender centrestage through focused implementation designed to further financial inclusion for women: Gender remains an area of great concern since PFIP Phase II clearly mentioned outreach to women as a key focus area in line with UNCDF's policy around addressing and human rights through all of its programmes.
 However, the means to achieve the purported end remains extremely vague for the programme with reporting gender disaggregated data being the only indicator that is somewhat reported against.
 Apart from projects like SPBD in SOI and WMBL in PNG that happen to focus entirely on women, there are no other instances where a gender focus can be observed.
 Using available tools like the PoWER diagnostic studies for SOI and PNG under the supervision of a dedicated gender expert, strategies and implementation design for gender focus programming for PFIP-III should be an urgent priority. - 7.
-While the risk associated with partnerships under the financial innovation workstream is acknowledged and documented even, the PADs do not offer insight into why projects are commissioned to some partners over others.
+Recommendation to build a stronger accountability framework for implementation partners: While the risk associated with partnerships under the financial innovation workstream is acknowledged and documented even, the PADs do not offer insight into why projects are commissioned to some partners over others.
 PFIP management has mentioned in the past about paucity of enough viable players in the market which dissuades the usual EOI route that most UNCDF projects adopt.
 However, it is important that stronger accountability features are built into PBAs and PADs for ensuring the partners remain equally responsible for the envisaged results.
-Convenience cannot be the only prerequisite guiding decisions around partnership, as made evident through many cases in the current programme cycle. - 8.
-On budget management, the evaluators noted that the total implementation support costs of PFIP administration/operations of 21%.
-This 21% is comprised of i) indirect costs (8% for 'facilities and admin') in the programme document that covers the required UNCDF's general management services costs and also ii) direct costs (13%) for the running of the programme in the Pacific.
-While the evaluators note the 'curse of lack of economies of scale in the Pacific that lead to higher transportation and logistics costs' (p.25), it is recommended that the programme should monitor these costs relative to other development agencies with programming covering multiple countries operating in the Pacific to ensure that PFIP is in line with peers.
-It is also recommended that PFIP keep a clearer breakdown of direct administrative costs and TA provided to the workstreams by PFIP staff to clearly show what are the Pacific related costs.

-50 PFIP has set up remittance focused projects like in Tonga (Tonga Development Bank).
+52 PFIP has set up remittance focused projects like in Tonga (Tonga Development Bank).
 TDB is reported to be a very successful example of how remittance solution has been scaled up within one year and reducing costs of remittances.
 Tonga was not covered as part of evaluation and lessons from the project could be used to scale PFIP's work in the remittances space going forward